imjoy-team/ImJoy/docs/api.md

     If the external web page has the ImJoy plugin api loaded, you can interact with the external website like a normal ImJoy plugin.
 However, if the external web page does not support ImJoy, you need to set `passive=true` to tell ImJoy that there will be no plugin api from this window.

   - **src**: String, specify source code to the window plugin, the url to the window plugin source code, or a url to a web app that optionally support `imjoy-rpc`.
 The url will treated as source code if the url ends with `.imjoy.html`, is a `gist` url or a github source code page url.
+Passing source code to create a window allows, for example store the source code of a window plugin inside a Python plugin, and instantiate it when needed.
   - **passive**: Boolean, only used when `src` is specified.
 Mark whether the plugin is a passive web page (no ImJoy api exposed).
 Default value is `false`.
   - **w**: Integer.
 Window width in grid columns (1 column = 30 pixels).
   - **h**: Integer.
 Window height in grid rows (1 row = 30 pixels).